EMachad0/YGO-Progression-db/README.md

 Thanks to [Cimooo](https://www.youtube.com/channel/UCrEMDvUyGV1p66Vf5P0O1pg) for creating the Progression Series and being the inspiration of this project.

-Thanks to [YGOPRODECK](https://ygoprodeck.com/) for the great and well document api.
+Thanks to [YGOPRODECK](https://ygoprodeck.com/) for the great and well documented api.

 # license